 Once all the exercises are finished, your overall performance is considered.
 If you reach the requisite standard, we’ll recommend that you go on to the Direct Entry Inspector programme.
 The final decision will only be made once you’ve completed all the exercises and your performance on each exercise has been evaluated.

-If successful, you’ll then be matched to a force that’s based on your initial choices (as far as possible).
+If successful, you’ll then be matched to your chosen force in the first instance.
 Forces will then decide if they want to conduct an interview or introduce a further selection stage, before offering a place to a candidate.

 Complete the online application form, demonstrating the relevant competencies.

 Completed applications will be sifted by your selected Force.
 Successful applicants will be recommended for National Assessment Centre attendance to further demonstrate their skills against the core competencies.

 If successful, you’ll be invited to the Direct Entry National Assessment Centre, the final stage of the selection process.

 Candidates who are successful at the National Assessment Centre will then be considered by their chosen force for appointment.